 Pairing suggestion: Serve alongside one of the deli’s green salads, such as Raw Kale Delight, and a hearty Breadsmith roll.

 Frontier Soups Washington High Plains Potato Leek Soup Mix

 This dried soup mix has dried scallion, dill, thyme, and bay leaf for fragrance and freshness.
 The directions call for boiled fresh potatoes which gives this soup the longest cook time of any soup on this list — 40 minutes.
 To avoid the wait, use leftover mashed potatoes, make the soup ahead of time, or substitute instant mashed potatoes, such as Bob’s Red Mill Potato Flakes.

 Tip: Substitute vegetable broth for the chicken broth called for on the package, and instead of heavy cream, warm 1/2 cup of vegan cream cheese with 1/2 cup of vegetable broth and whisk until smooth.

 Dr. McDougalls Organic Black Bean Soup

-Packed with black beans, tomatoes, brown rice and herbs, this soup is filling without being heavy and is perfect for cold days.
+Packed with black beans, tomatoes, brown rice, and herbs, this soup is filling without being heavy — perfect for cold days.
 One 320-calorie container provides 11 grams of fiber, 16 grams of protein, less than 600 milligrams of sodium, and only 2 grams of fat.